Woman of the Quarter

 Q: What do you love most about your work?

-Q: What advice do you have for other women entrepreneurs?
+Q: What advice do you have for other women in business?

 Q: Name someone in your life who inspires you and tell me why.